Ruprecht Machleidt: Education and CV

-Machleidt studied physics at the University of Bonn, Germany, where he received his master's degree (Diplom-Physiker) in 1971 and his doctorate in 1973.
+Ruprecht Machleidt was born on December 18, 1943 in Kiel, Germany and studied physics at the University of Bonn in Bonn, Germany, where he received his master's degree (Diplom-Physiker) in 1971 and his doctorate in 1973.
 As a postdoc, he continued at the Institute for Theoretical Nuclear Physics at the University of Bonn until 1975.
 The years 1976 and 1977 he spent at the State University of New York at Stony Brook (SUNY) with the group of Gerry Brown.
 From 1978 to 1983 he was a research associate (Wissenschaftlicher Assistant) in Bonn.
 1983 to 1985 he was a visiting scientist at TRIUMF, University of British Columbia, in Vancouver, Canada, and from 1986 to 1988 at the Los Alamos National Laboratory (at LAMPF), Los Alamos, New Mexico, USA.
 At the same time, he was an Adjunct Associate Professor at UCLA, Los Angeles.
 In 1988, he accepted the position of associate professor and in 1991 full professor at the University of Idaho, Moscow, Idaho, USA.

+Ruprecht Machleidt died on December 14, 2023 in Moscow (Idaho) after a "brief but severe" illness.
+At the time, he directed the physics department weekly colloquium and was unable to finish the term.
+Among the last colloquiums for Fall 2023, he invited his son to give a presentation.
+Much of his focus his last term centered on the devastating impact nuclear weapons have on innocent civilians, from the perspective of a nuclear physicist.
+At the end of his last colloquium he mentioned nearly being killed by allied bombing at the end of the second world war while he was still an infant, and reiterated that him being killed would have been unnecessary and not helped the war end any sooner.